Liedzeit/returnofliedzeit/src/philosophy/Virginia2013.md

 Still, there were a lot of things Jaynes had in common with Wittgenstein, it seemed to me.
 Some of the things Wittgenstein had said, made a lot more sense to me when considered from a Jaynesian angle.
 To give just one example, Jaynes says that consciousness is not necessary for most kinds of learning and Wittgenstein says that the for the learning of a language training (Abrichtung) in the sense of drilling or conditioning is necessary.
 So I promised myself that I would work out some of these common traits in the thinking of these two men.

 ##### 2. Consciousness

 Wittgenstein rarely uses the word “consciousness” in a technical sense.
 “Could one imagine a stone’s having consciousness?”
 (PI 390) he asks and if so why should that be of any interest to us?
 And “The feeling of an unbridgeable gulf between consciousness and brain-process: how does it come about that this does not come into the considerations of our ordinary life?”
 (PI 412)
 <br/>
 Typically Wittgenstein asks how the word consciousness is used:
 <div style="padding-left: 30px;">
 “Human beings agree in saying that they see, hear, feel, and so on (even though some are blind and some are deaf).
-So they are their own witnesses that they have <i>consciousness</i>” — But how strange this is!
+So they are their own witnesses that they have <i>consciousness<i> — But how strange this is!
 Whom do I really inform, if I say “I have consciousness”?
 What is the purpose of saying this to myself, and how can another person understand me?
 (PI 416)
 </div>
 <br/>